 Biography

-Prof. Finger is an Electrical Engineer and Physicist.
-He started his career in telecommunications where he designed and deployed microwave networks, and developed instrumentation for the forest and mining industry.
-Then he moved to the Atacama Large Millimeter/submillimeter Array (ALMA) where he worked in the USA and Chile, in the development and integration of ALMA cryogenic receivers.
+Ricardo Finger is an electrical engineer and physicist.
+He began his career in telecommunications, where he implemented microwave networks and developed instrumentation for the forestry and mining industries.
+He later joined the Atacama Large Millimeter/submillimeter Array (ALMA), working in the US and Chile on the development and integration of its astronomical receivers.